wp-plugins/youtube-channel/readme.txt

 value for `Show ... videos` says how many videos will be displayed in widget.

 == Changelog ==
-= 1.4.1 =
+= 1.5.0 =
-* Added debug info, if something goes wrong in frontend
-* Fixed bug with unset number of videos if random enabled
-* Small word changes in widget settings
+* Add inline debug tracker
+* Fix deprecated functions - changed rss.php by feed.php and split() by extract()
+* Fix video description parser for new YouTube feed format
+* Fix autoplay for single video bug
+* Fix autoplay for multiple videos to play only first video
+* Code cleanup
+* Update compatibility to WordPress 3.5.1

 = 1.4.0 =
 * Added option to show preferred quantity of videos